Greater Cambridge Local Plan

 - where new development should happen, and where should be protected from development

-It follows a process set out in national legislation and guidance and once it has been through all the stages of preparation and consultation, it will be independently tested at a public examination to check it is sound, before it can be formally adopted.
+It follows a process set out in national legislation and guidance.
+Once it has been through all the stages of preparation and consultation, it will be independently tested at a public examination to check it is sound, before it can be formally adopted.
 The examination will test whether the Plan is realistic, deliverable and based on good evidence.

-Local Plans are key in making decisions on future planning applications in the area, alongside national planning policy and other supplementary guidance.
+Local Plans are the basis of decision-making on planning applications, alongside national planning policy and other supplementary guidance.

 Our new Plan takes inspiration from what is unique about our area, and embraces the bold new approaches that will help us achieve this vision.
 The First Proposals for the Plan have been guided by these principles – to ensure that development leaves Greater Cambridge better than before, for future generations.

-The Plan is at a very early stage of development and there are no confirmed proposals to build anything anywhere yet, apart from on the sites that were allocated in the adopted 2018 Local Plans for Cambridge City and South Cambridgeshire.
+The Plan is at a very early stage of development and there are no confirmed proposals to build anything anywhere yet, apart from on the sites that were allocated in the adopted 2018 Local Plans for Cambridge City and South Cambridgeshire, and sites which already have planning permission.

-As part of the early plan-making stages, we received over 690 suggestions of sites for development.
-In our First Proposals we have suggested just 19 new sites might be suitable, and needed, to meet our needs.
-These sites have no planning status yet, and will not have any status until the new Plan is adopted, which may not be until 2024 or 2025.
-We will be asking for your views on the sites that we currently consider suitable during our First Proposals consultation later this year.
+In our First Proposals we have suggested 19 new sites that we think might be suitable for additional development to meet our needs up to 2041.
+These were chosen from over 900 sites assessed by our team.
+These proposed sites have no planning status yet, and will not have any status until the new Plan is adopted, which may not be until 2024 or 2025.
+You can tell us whether you think they are the right sites, as part of our First Proposals consultation.

 View a map of all the sites submitted to the Councils for possible development, as part of the Call for Sites in the early plan-making stages.

-In January and February 2020, we started the public conversation with our communities about how we want our area to change, in our First Conversation consultation.
+In January and February 2020, we held the First Conversation – a big public consultation on the big themes and challenges for the plan.
 We also extended the Call for Sites to invite further development sites, and sites for potential new green infrastructure, to be put forward.

 In November 2020 we published initial evidence base findings and development strategy options assessments.
 You can read our news release about the headline findings, and the additional water briefing we published at the time.